Éducation et francophonie

 • Can authors archive a version of their article in an institutional repository (self-archiving)?

 Éducation et francophonie acknowledges that the authors are authorized to archive an electronic copy of the final peer-reviewed manuscript in the repository named on the author’s contract.
-The manuscript archived in this repository may be offered in free access 12 months after the official date of its publication in the journal.
+The manuscript archived in this repository may be offered in free access upon its publication in the journal.

 The Éducation et francophonie journal refuses plagiarism.